smallstep/docs-old/step-cli/reference/ca/provisioner/add/index.md

 ---

 ## Name
-**step ca provisioner add** -- add one or more provisioners the CA configuration
+**step ca provisioner add** -- add one or more provisioners to the CA configuration

 ## Usage